-At SHIFTPOINTS, our mission is to help leaders build high-performance organizations.
+At SHIFTPOINTS, our mission is to help companies unleash the accelerating power of alignment.

 Our Acceleration IndexTM is a proprietary survey designed to assess strategic alignment.

-The Acceleration Index is used specifically to evaluate the company’s strategic alignment.
-It is comprised of twenty questions, which are aligned with the SHIFTPOINTS Drive One Direction® model.
+The Acceleration Index is comprised of twenty questions, which are aligned with the SHIFTPOINTS Drive One Direction® model.

 In addition, The Acceleration Index is one of the components of the Pit Stop Program®.